 I have a great lens set now, offering the best lenses tuned to the 4:3 sensor.
 Most people rave about the Olympus 12-40:2.8, 12-45:4 and both 40-150mm f:2.8 and f:4 lenses.
 Actually, their cheapest 40-150 has a rabid following, too! ;)

-Speaking for myself, I prefer lighter lenses over brighter ones, so the 40-150:4 is my ideal choice for telephoto.
+I prefer lighter lenses over brighter ones, so the 40-150:4 is my choice for telephoto.

 Let's find out!